Endometriosis facts to help you on your journey

 How/why does endometriosis cause infertility?

 Researchers are still trying to understand the relationship between endometriosis and infertility, but approximately 30-40% of women with the disease are infertile.
-This makes endometriosis one of the top three causes of female infertility.
 Many women are unaware of their infertility or endometriosis until they attempt to get pregnant.
 In some women, endometriosis goes untreated and the disease progression allows the endometrial lesions to block the fallopian tubes and inhibit ovulatory functioning.
 Some studies also suggest that endometriosis may alter the uterus such that it does not accept an embryo, however, this notion requires more research.

 What kind of doctor should I see about this?